 itself.
 A type of "shorthand relationship" is produced between club

 and image – "Bloggsville Cricket Club, aren't they the ones with the

 - This sort of relationship between club and image can be

 further strengthened through branding.

 Images and branding – good and bad

 Marketing your image is, in many ways, related to the concept of

 branding.
 For more information on branding, refer to the help sheets

-Branding Your Community Group, part 1 and part 2, available at the Marketing, Media and Post Centre.
+Branding Your Community Group, part 1 and part 2, available at the Media & Marketing Centre.